 A modified PAYE scheme is suitable for expatriate non-domiciled employees sent by an overseas employer to work in the UK who are covered by a tax equalisation scheme ― see the Tax equalisation guidance note.
 Tax equalisation generally describes an arrangement where an employer agrees to pay a foreign national employee working in the UK a specified net amount of cash earnings and non-cash benefits.
 With tax equalisation, the employer undertakes to meet on the employee’s behalf any additional UK tax payable above the tax that the employee would have paid in the individual’s home country, which arises on the total secondment income.

 The use of a modified PAYE scheme avoids having to use the normal PAYE tax codes and self assessment tax payment procedures, ie making a payment on account, which may prove impracticable in calculating tax liabilities for tax equalised expatriate employees.
-Most modified UK payrolls are shadow payrolls used to account for UK tax and NICs only, and not used to deliver actual net earnings to the seconded employee, which are paid by the overseas employer’s payroll.
+Most modified UK payrolls are shadow payrolls used to account for UK tax and NIC only, and not used to deliver actual net earnings to the seconded employee, which are paid by the overseas employer’s payroll.
 Any non-sterling payments should be converted to sterling using the current exchange rate at the time of each payment.

 A modified PAYE scheme is operated separately from the employer’s main PAYE scheme, with a unique PAYE reference number allocated.
-An employer must obtain formal approval from HMRC before starting to use a modified PAYE scheme for any of its
+An employer must obtain formal approval from HMRC before starting to use a modified PAYE scheme for any of its employees.
+This arrangement takes the form of an EP Appendix 6, which must be signed by the employer’s representative and an

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.